-Vodka might not necessarily be French but France makes the best tasting vodka, as proven by its popularity in places like the United Stated of America.
-Looking at a Dali for the first time, you'd be hard-pressed to understand what's going on; but spend an evening with Salvador and you might start to get it.
+Vodka might not necessarily be French but France makes noteworthy vodka, as proven by its popularity in places like the U.S. Looking at a Dali painting for the first time, you'd be hard-pressed to understand what's going on; but spend an evening with Salvador and you might start to get it.
 We spent a few days with Grey Goose Maitre de Chai (Cellar Master) François Thibault and we think we got it.

 It all starts in the winter wheat fields in Picardy, a fertile region northeast of Paris.
 Not a big tourist destination, but Picardy is very important to agriculture.
 "This region was selected for this tender wheat to make the best vodka in the world," says François.
 With the best wheat and team for selecting premium grade wheat, local farmer Marc Egret is crucial to coordinating with three cooperatives the production of wheat.